TP-Lab/BlockchainGuide-TRON-EN/README.md

 When creating an account, users will only have to set the wallet name and log-in password, and write down the private key.
 Simple as that.

-**<font color=red>A new account needs to be activated before using.
+**A new account needs to be activated before using.
 To activate a new account, the owner needs to transfer any number of TRX into it.
-</font>**
+**

 ![钱包类别 示意图](https://tp-upload.cdn.bcebos.com/banner/tokenpocket-1597392323714.png "钱包类别")
 <center>Tron wallet creation page in TokenPocket</center>